Jump to section

 Here are the 8 Wastes of Lean Manufacturing:

-2. Inventory.
-The inventory waste refers to any supply in excess of process requirements necessary to produce goods or services in a Just-in-Time manner.
-Causes of inventory waste include inaccurate forecasting systems, inefficient processes or suppliers, long changeover times, unbalanced production processes, or poor inventory planning and tracking.
+Inventory waste refers to any supply in excess of process requirements necessary to produce goods or services in a Just-in-Time manner.
+Causes of inventory waste include inaccurate forecasting systems, inefficient processes or suppliers, long changeover times, unbalanced production processes, or poor inventory management and tracking.

-3. Motion.
-The motion waste is defined as any movement of people that doesn’t contribute added value to the product.
+Motion waste is defined as any movement of people that doesn’t contribute added value to the product.
 Examples include moving equipment, reaching or bending, or gathering tools more than necessary, as well as unnecessarily complicated procedures.
-The Motion waste is often caused by ineffective plant layouts, lack of visual controls, poor process documentation, or poor workplace organization.
+Motion waste is often caused by ineffective plant layouts, lack of visual controls, poor process documentation, or poor workplace organization.

-5. Overproduction.
 Overproduction is defined as producing more than is needed, faster than needed, or before it’s needed.
-Automation in the wrong places, lack of communication, local optimization, low uptimes, poor planning, and a just in case reward system can cause overproduction waste.
+This form of waste is most commonly seen in a "push system" supply chain.
+Automation in the wrong places, lack of communication, local optimization, low uptimes, poor planning, and a just-in-case reward system can cause overproduction waste.

-7. Defects.
-The defect waste is defined as the loss of value do to the scrap, repair, or rework of a product that deviates from specifications.
-Excessive variation in production processes, high inventory levels, inadequate tools or equipment, incompatible processes, insufficient training, or transport damage due to poor layouts and unnecessary handling can all lead to defect waste.
+Defect waste is defined as the loss of value do to the scrap, repair, or rework of a product that deviates from specifications.
+Excessive variation in production processes, high inventory levels, inadequate tools or equipment, incompatible processes, insufficient training, or transport damage due to poor layouts and unnecessary handling can all lead to quality defect waste.

 Eliminating the 8 wastes from a manufacturing value stream is the core of lean manufacturing.
 Lean manufacturers should focus on building processes that make these wastes obvious so that they can be addressed—and improvements can be made—immediately.